-Q6 College - Assesment
+Q6 College - Assessment

 Q6 College recognizes the importance of comprehensive assessment methods tailored to the unique needs of special needs students.
-The Trust has designed an assessment framework that divides the academic course in three periods and Q6 follow this.
+The College has designed an assessment framework that divides the academic course in three periods and Q6 follow this.
 Assessment at Q6 is divided into three terms to provide a structured and comprehensive evaluation of student progress.
 Each term allows for targeted assessment and feedback on key subjects, monitoring and supporting the development of our students.
-Teachers will evaluate student progress in key subjects: leisure, community inclusion, independent living, health, and employment.
+Teachers will evaluate student progress in key subjects: Community Inclusion, Independent Living, Health, and Vocation (employment).
 Each subject plays a vital role in encouraging the development and success of our students.